jondot/cottonballs/README.md

 # Cottonballs
-Cottonballse is your own mock, fluffy version of GCM for testing purposes, based on [node.js](http://nodejs.org).
+Cottonballs is your own mock, fluffy version of GCM for testing purposes, based on [node.js](http://nodejs.org).

 You would need this if you keep asking yourself the question